More than 2,000 U.S. heat records matched or broken

-NEW YORK, July 2 More than 2,000 temperature records have been matched or broken in the past week as a brutal heat wave baked much of the United States, and June saw more than 3,200 records topped, the National Oceanic and Atmospheric Administration (NOAA) said Monday.
+NEW YORK More than 2,000 temperature records have been matched or broken in the past week as a brutal heat wave baked much of the United States, and June saw more than 3,200 records topped, the National Oceanic and Atmospheric Administration NOAA.L said Monday.

 From June 25 to July 1, some 2,171 record temperatures were either broken or matched, the NOAA said.
 For the 30 days of June, that number rose to 3,215.